 Calvary computers have Google Chrome and Microsoft Edge for internet access-other browsers are not to be installed.
 Personal e-mail should be kept to a minimum on Calvary email accounts since these accounts are for business use, not personal use.
 Attachments on an email are limited to 25 megabytes in size.
 However, some e-mail accounts cannot receive attachments that large.
 Contact the IT department if you need help in identifying the size of a file.
-For sharing documents with other Calvary personnel, using OneDrive in your Microsoft email account or the Faculty/Staff Faculty/Staff OneDrive in The Faculty/Staff OneDrive is an alternate to emailing a file(s) and in some cases is preferred.
+For sharing documents with other Calvary personnel, using OneDrive in your Microsoft email account or the Faculty/Staff OneDrive is an alternative to emailing a file(s) and in some cases is preferred.